 We work closely with independent production companies and a number of external organisations, such as the Journalism Diversity Fund and the Creative Diversity Network, to diversify the talent pipeline into Sky and the industry as a whole.
-Sky supports and endorses industry wide schemes such as BAFTA Elevate which encourages diversity and inclusion on screen as well as behind the scenes.
+Sky supports and endorses industry wide schemes such as BAFTA Elevate which encourages diversity and inclusion throughout the film and television industries.

-In March 2018 we released our Gender Pay Gap Report, declaring a gender pay gap of 11.5% mean.
-As with many big organisations we have more men than women in senior, digital and technology roles and this is what is driving our gap.
-We know that when we achieve gender parity across these areas our gender pay gap will be eliminated.
+In March 2018 we released our Gender Pay Gap Report, declaring a mean pay gap of 11.5%.
+Like many big organisations we have more men than women in senior, digital and technology roles and this is what is driving our gap.
+It's by achieving gender parity in these areas that we’ll close our gender pay gap.